 The Medieval hauberk as used in Europe can be dated back to the Frankish armies.
 The name itself derives from the Old Frankish word halsberg, which means protecting the neck.

-The word comes from a language prevalent in the earliest period of medieval Europe, so the hauberk can be dates back to this time.
-Among extant hauberks from the medieval era, a 12th century hauberk is the earliest specimen.
+The word comes from a language prevalent in the earliest period of medieval Europe, so the hauberk can be dated back to this time.
+Among extant hauberks from the medieval era, a 12th-century hauberk is the earliest specimen.

 By the 13th century, the hauberk was prevalent all over Europe, being used in a long-shirt fashion including gloves and a coif covering the head, neck, and shoulders.

 Typically, there are two main types of hauberks used in medieval Europe.
 One of these was the typical long-shirt hauberk which typically fell all the way until the knees and often came with a coif to cover the head and gloves to shield the hands.

 This type of hauberk has been termed a haubergeon in extant medieval sources.
 Its primary advantage was the fact that it was lighter in weight and didn’t encumber its wearer as much as the long-shirt hauberk.

-The hauberk was usually constructed with a huge quantity of metal rings that were intertwined together into a shirt-like fashion.
+The hauberk was usually constructed with a huge quantity of metal rings that were intertwined together in a shirt-like fashion.
 The intertwining of the hoops also gave the hauberk its flexibility.

 Since the overall construction of the hauberk came to be fairly expensive, it was affordable only for the knightly class and the foot soldiers or common citizens participating in wars could not afford typically afford it.